 - Use year sliders to get means for different time periods.
 The projected mean is calculated for all visible models in the chart.
 Use slider below the chart to zoom and pan within the chart.

-Wildfire Scenario Projections in California’s Fourth Climate Change Assessment
+Wildfire Simulations for California’s Fourth Climate Change Assessment

 Wildfire scenario projections produced by Dr. LeRoy Westerling at the University of California Merced, using a statistical model based on historical data of climate, vegetation, population density, and fire history coupled with regionally downscaled LOCA climate projections.
 Details are described in Westerling, 2018.